MSLNZ/pr-autocollimator/README.rst

 1. http://pr-autocollimator

-    Visit this URL in a web browser when aligning the autocollimator with the polygon mirror.
+    Visit this URL in a web browser to align the autocollimator with the polygon mirror.
     The image resolution is lower and the update rate is much faster.

 2. http://pr-autocollimator/initialize

-    Visit this URL in a web browser after you have aligned the autocollimator with the polygon mirror.
+    Visit this URL in a web browser after you have finished aligning the autocollimator with the polygon mirror.
 It displays the location of the origin and the crosshair.

     Accepts the following parameters: